Information Technology Services

 Antivirus Software License

-Faculty and Staff have antivirus software installed on their George Mason-owned equipment.
-Mason suggests specific free antivirus software for use on personal computers.
+Faculty and staff have antivirus software installed on their George Mason-owned equipment.
+George Mason suggests specific free antivirus software for use on personal computers.
 See Does George Mason provide antivirus software? for more information.

 Be Aware of Phishing Messages

 Never give out your Patriot Pass Password or other personal information via email.
-George Mason will never ask for personal information over email.
+George Mason will never ask for personal information via email, online form, or text/phone.
 If you receive a suspicious email, delete it.
-If you aren't sure, forward it to [email protected] so it can be assessed.
+If you aren’t sure, forward it to [email protected] or contact ITS Support at 703-993-8870 or use Live Chat at https://its.gmu.edu/chat/ so it can be assessed.

 IT Security Office